-Application package includes a Letter of invitation (LOI) from a host organisation in Kazakhstan, a passport photo and the completed application form.
-The timeline for obtaining a visa is 10 business days, and the consular fee is approx. 200$.
-Usually visitors are applying to the nearest country where Kazakhstan embassy or consulate is available.
+The application package for a temporary visa includes a letter of invitation (LOI) from a host organisation in Kazakhstan, a passport photo, and the completed application form.
+The timeline for obtaining a visa is ten business days, and the consular fee is approximately USD 200.
+Usually visitors are applying to the nearest country where a Kazakhstan embassy or consulate is available.

-In December 2019 the Ministry of Internal Affairs launched an online application for a Letter of invitation (LOI) on its website (www.vmp.gov.kz).
+In December 2019, the Ministry of Internal Affairs launched an online application for an LOI on its website (www.vmp.gov.kz).
 This service is available for the following types of visas:

-The process takes up to 5 business days from the date of submission.
+The process takes up to five business days from the date of submission.

 Based on the LOI, a foreign national may also obtain an electronic visa (e-visa) for Kazakhstan, if applicable.
 It is important to note that entry to Kazakhstan under an e-visa is possible only through the International Airports of Nur-Sultan and Almaty.

-The purpose of visit – business, tourism or private only.
+The purpose of visit must be business, tourism, or private only.
 Work is not allowed.

-Citizens of Eurasian Economic Union (EEU) members - Armenia, Belarus, Kyrgyzstan, and Russia - are exempt from Work Permit and work visa.
+Citizens of Eurasian Economic Union members (i.e. Armenia, Belarus, Kyrgyzstan, and Russia) are exempt from work permits and work visas.

-The most common scenario used by companies engaging the foreign personnel to Kazakhstan are:
+The most common scenario used by companies engaging foreign personnel to Kazakhstan are:

 - intra-corporate transfer

-Attraction of foreign personnel to Kazakhstan is allowed only within the limits of the quota, which is the annual number of foreign workers employed by the Government for labour in Kazakhstan.
-Companies should apply for quota by 1 August on an annual basis.
-Certain engagement options are exempt from quota requirement.
+Attraction of foreign personnel to Kazakhstan is allowed only within the limits of the quota, which is the annual number of foreign workers employed by the government for labour in Kazakhstan.
+Companies should apply for the quota by 1 August on an annual basis.
+Certain engagement options are exempt from the quota requirement.

-- The first category - CEO and deputies only.
-Up to 3 years, extensions are allowed for 1, 2 or 3 years;
+- The first category: CEO and deputies only.
+Up to three years.
+Extensions are allowed for one, two, or three years.

-- The second and third categories - Heads of Structural divisions, departments and specialists.
-Up to 1 year, extension is allowed for 3 times; overall validity is up to 4 years;
+- The second and third categories: Heads of structural divisions, departments, and specialists.
+Up to one year.
+Extension is allowed three times.
+Overall validity is up to four years.

 Starting 28 April 2018, Kazakhstan legal entities with 100% foreign ownership are no longer required to apply for work permits for foreign individuals acting as CEO or deputies.